land-systems/land-systems.github.io/content/news/25-06-18-garrett_policypreprint/index.md

   - patrick-meyfroidt
 ---

-You may see our just uploaded preprint, this is a product from a [GLP](https://glp.earth/) initiative to contribute to policy and political reflection about how to improve sustainability and justice in land systems, [see more here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5296609#) and below
+Our just uploaded preprint, led by colleague Rachael Garrett, this is a product from a [GLP](https://glp.earth/) initiative to contribute to policy and political reflection about how to improve sustainability and justice in land systems, [see more here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5296609#) and below

 <!--more-->